himanshu2454/Kunteksto/docs_source/source/start.rst

     ./kunteksto.sh

-You should se some messages similar to this:
+You should see messages similar to this:

 .. code-block:: sh